-If you have any problems after your operation, please contact Ward 10 on 0161 446 3860.
+If you have any problems after your operation, please contact The surgical oncology ward on 0161 446 3860.

 Further information

 For information about the colorectal and peritoneal oncology centre visit www.christie.nhs.uk/cpoc

 Christie information

 The cancer information centre at The Christie in Withington stocks a wide range of booklets free to patients, their families and carers and offers a free confidential service for anyone affected by cancer.
 Contact: 0161 446 8100.